Just what are PFOA and PTFE, and why do people think cooking with a non-stick coating on their cookware is dangerous?

 However, it is widely thought by the public that all non-stick cookware IS coated with PTFE + PFOA.

-It is this strong association, then, that has given rise to the misconception that all non-stick coating in cookware is dangerous and should be avoided.
+This strong association, then, has given rise to the misconception that all non-stick coating in cookware is dangerous and should be avoided.

 That being said;